cacheflowe/haxademic/README.md

 `com.haxademic.core.debug`

-* __[DebugView](https://github.com/cacheflowe/haxademic/blob/master/src/com/haxademic/core/debug/DebugView.java)__ - Instantiated with every `PAppletHax` app, allows us to toggle and add properties to the `DebugView` HashMap to show realtime values on-screen, rather than trying to watch Java console values fly by.
+* __[DebugView](https://github.com/cacheflowe/haxademic/blob/master/src/com/haxademic/core/debug/DebugView.java)__ - Instantiated with every `PAppletHax` app via `P`, the object allows us to toggle and add relatime properties to the `DebugView` HashMap and log values on-screen, rather than trying to watch Java console values fly by.
 Press `/` to toggle.
 Also includes a panel for key commands and extra developer-defined info.

 ### Draw